arifa5/youtube_dl_gui/README.md

 # youtube_dl_gui
-A lightweight gui to scrape mp3 and mp4 from youtube using youtube_dl created with Tkinter.
-Option to choose to scrape either mp3 or mp4, threading used to prevent freezing, option to select save location available.
+A lightweight GUI to scrape mp3 and mp4 from youtube using youtube_dl created with Tkinter.
+Options to select save location and file type.
+Threading has been used to prevent the GUI freezing

 Requires youtube_dl, FFmpeg (https://www.ffmpeg.org/)